 There are generally 3 types of parents and parenting styles?
+You can learn more about it from a parenting guide e book.

 While most parents are doing the best they can with what they know, many parents are doing one or the other – either over-parenting their children or under-parenting them.
 They’re either going overboard by doing too much and being too hard, or they’re dropping the ball by doing too little and being too easy on their kids.